Chia-Network/chia-docs/docs/farming/farming-compressed-plots.md

   </div>

 3. Slide the `Enable compressed plot support` slider to the right, as shown in the above image.
 4. The default value for `Parallel Decompressor Count` is `1`.
 This means that on a harvester with more than one CPU, only one of the CPUs will be used for decompressing plots.
-This setting is fine for most machines.
-However, feel free to increase it to `2` if you want to use multiple CPUs for decompression.
+This setting is fine for most machines, and is the recommended value for GPU harvesting.
+However, feel free to increase it if you want to use CPU decompression and you want to dedicate multiple CPUs to compressed harvesting.
 4. The default value for `Decompressor Thread Count` is `0`.
 This is the number of threads that will participate in decompressing plots.
 This number, multiplied by `Parallel Decompressor Count`, needs to less than or equal to the total number of harvester cores.

   For example, if your harvester has one CPU with eight cores, you might use the following settings: